ahaliassos/raven/README.md

 * The paths for the slurm bash scripts used for inference are shown in the table below.
 Note that the scripts may need to be modified according to the cluster environment.

+* The language model we used in this work can be found [here](https://drive.google.com/file/d/1mTeynSf6Sryh_mnVabpw-UwTRrh-mDc1/view?usp=sharing).

 ### VSR
 #### Low-resource